rperezsoto/xyzparser/README.rst

 A lightweight python API to read xyz files
 ------------------------------------------

-This project is a simple set of two simple classes for simple parsing of unimolecular and multimolecular xyz files.
-It is more of a code snippet than an actual package so feel free to copy and paste the code if you want.
+A lightweight package of two classes for simple parsing of unimolecular and multimolecular chemical xyz files.

 Install
 -------